Makeblock-official/Makeblock-Libraries/README.md

 3. Open the Arduino Application.
 If already open it, you need to restart to see changes.

-4. Click “File->Examples”.
+4. Click "File->Examples".
 Here are some test program in MakeBlockDrive->example

 5. Depending on the type of motherboard you're using, You should modify the header file.
-   For example, you are using a mCore, you should change "#include <MeOrion.h>" to "#include <MeMbot.h>" Correspondence between the board and the header file is： Orion --------  MeOrion.h
+   For example, you are using a mCore, you should change "#include <MeOrion.h>" to "#include <MeMbot.h>" Correspondence between the board and the header file is:
+ Orion --------  MeOrion.h

  BaseBoard ----  MeBaseBoard.h